superfeedr/river.news/README.markdown

     // And we then render the whole layout. return (
       <div className="panel panel-default">
         <div className="list-group">
           {newsNodes}
         </div>
         <div className="panel-footer">Made by <a href="https://superfeedr.com">Superfeedr</a>, with <a href="https://push.superfeedr.com">Superfeedr</a>.</div>
       </div>
     );
   }
 });
 ```

+This is the component for each bit of news.
+We set default values for the source, because not all feed include them.
+We also calculate the time since each entry was published and then render the component.

 ```javascript
 var NewsBit = React.createClass({